 I1, I2, I3 – Included

 Now, it is perfectly normal for natural diamonds to have some form of inclusions due to their chaotic formation process in the Earth.
-The fewer inclusions a diamond has, the rarer it is and a higher price premium will be placed on such diamonds.
+The fewer inclusions a diamond has, the rarer it is.
+Hence, a higher price premium will be placed on such diamonds.

 One common mistake that I see many shoppers make is they get too hung up over getting the highest clarity grade possible as they equate a higher rating to a better looking diamond.
 In reality, most inclusions are not visible to the unaided eye.
 A VS2 diamond can look identical to an IF diamond and yet, would cost significantly less.